zesk/build/docs/tools/self.md

 # Package Installation

-### `_installRemotePackage` - Installs a remote package system in a local project directory

-Installs a remote package system in a local project directory if not installed.
-Also will overwrite the installation binary with the latest version after installation.

-URL can be determined programmatically using `urlFunction`.
-`versionFunction` can be used to avoid upgrades when versions have not changed.

-Calling signature for `version-function`:

-   versionFunction usageFunction applicationHome installPath usageFunction - Function.
-Required.
-Function to call when an error occurs. applicationHome - Required.
-Required.
-Path to the application home where target will be installed, or is installed. (e.g. myApp/) installPath - Required.
-Required.
-Path to the installPath home where target will be installed, or is installed. (e.g. myApp/bin/build)

-Calling signature for `url-function`:

-   urlFunction usageFunction
-   usageFunction - Function.
-Required.
-Function to call when an error occurs.

-Calling signature for `check-function`:

-   checkFunction usageFunction installPath

-If `checkFunction` fails, it should output any errors to `stderr` and return a non-zero exit code.

-- Location: `bin/build/identical/_installRemotePackage.sh`

 #### Arguments

+- `--source source` - Optional.
+String.
+Source to display for the binary name.
+INTERNAL.
+- `--name name` - Optional.
+String.
+Name to display for the remote package name.
+INTERNAL.
 - `--local localPackageDirectory` - Optional.
 Directory.
 Directory of an existing installation to mock behavior for testing.
+INTERNAL.
 - `--url url` - Optional.
 URL.
-URL of a tar.gz. file.
+URL of a tar.gz file.
 Download source code from here.
 - `--user headerText` - Optional.
 String.
 Add `username:password` to remote request.
 - `--header headerText` - Optional.
 String.
-Add one or more fetchArguments to the remote request.
+Add one or more headers to the remote request.
 - `--version-function urlFunction` - Optional.
 Function.
 Function to compare live version to local version.
 Exits 0 if they match.
 Output version text if you want.
+INTERNAL.
 - `--url-function urlFunction` - Optional.
 Function.
 Function to return the URL to download.
+INTERNAL.
 - `--check-function checkFunction` - Optional.
 Function.
 Function to check the installation and output the version number or package name.
+INTERNAL.
+- `--replace fie` - Optional.
+Flag.
+Replace the target file with this script and delete this one.
+Internal only, do not use.
+INTERNAL.
 - `--debug` - Optional.
 Flag.
 Debugging is on.
+INTERNAL.
 - `--force` - Optional.
 Flag.
 Force installation even if file is up to date.
 - `--diff` - Optional.
 Flag.
 Show differences between old and new file.
-- `--replace fie` - Optional.
-Flag.
-Replace the target file with this script and delete this one.
-Internal only, do not use.

 #### Exit codes